Variables and types¶

 Bitwidth attribute list¶

-To set constrains on integer, boolean, and range basic types, the compiler has a set of bitwidth related attributes:
+To set constraints on integer, boolean, and range basic types, the compiler has a set of bitwidth related attributes:

 The integer type constructor allows to use a range to set max/min, but it is syntax sugar for direct attribute set.